The Story Continues

 Ezra gazed fondly at the spaniel still snuggled on his lap.
-A soft trilling sound purred forth from his mouth.
-Although curious to learn how the professor had penetrated his disguise so quickly, the Jatite needed to reassure him that he was in no danger.
+A soft trilling sound purred from his mouth.
+Although curious to learn how the professor had penetrated his disguise so quickly, the Jatite needed to first reassure him that he was in no danger.
 "I am traveling alone, Dr. Kelly," he said.
 "I...we....mean you no harm.
 You need not have any fear."
 He looked up, tipped his head oddly to the side and asked, "Do I not look human?"

 "You want to know why we have come."

 "I'd say that's a good place to begin...and why you sought me out," replied his host, clearing his throat.